ocrmypdf/OCRmyPDF/README.rst

 Installing on Ubuntu 14.04 LTS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Installing on Ubuntu 14.04 LTS (trusty) is more difficult than other options.
+Installing on Ubuntu 14.04 LTS (trusty) is more difficult than other options, because of certain bugs in package installation.

 Update apt-get::